The 20 Best CACH Syndrome Doctors Near Me in California, US

 English

-Pratik Mukherjee is a Radiologist and a Neuroradiologist in San Francisco, California.
+Pratik Mukherjee is a Radiologist and a Neuroradiologist practicing medicine in San Francisco, California.
 Dr. Mukherjee is rated as an Experienced provider by MediFind in the treatment of CACH Syndrome.
-His top areas of expertise are Traumatic Brain Injury, Gastric Lymphoma, Corpus Callosum Agenesis, and Subarachnoid Hemorrhage.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Traumatic Brain Injury, Gastric Lymphoma, Corpus Callosum Agenesis, and Subarachnoid Hemorrhage.
+Dr. Mukherjee is board certified in American Board Of Radiology, Neuroradiology and American Board Of Radiology, Diagnostic Radiology.

 Experienced in CACH Syndrome